JordanCWard/SQL/README.md

 A single number is a number that appeared only once in the MyNumbers table.
 Find the largest single number.
 If there is no single number, report null.

+*Subquery that returns a single value as an expression in the SELECT clause*

 ``` sql
 SELECT (
     SELECT